gpratte/texastoc-v2/README.md

 JdbcTemplate based SeasonRepository.
 Use the @MockBean for the SeasonServiceTest unit test.

 ## branch 04-bdd-cucumber
-Added cucumber BDD test.
+Added cucumber test.
 These tests bring up the server and use Spring's RestTempate to call the endpoint to create a season.
 Also uses an embedded H2 database.
 Uses a command line runner to create the season table.

 ## branch 05-tdd-get-season
 Implement the GET method on the season service using TDD.

-## branch 06-bdd-get-season
+## branch 06-cucumber-get-season
-BDD test to get a season after creating the season.
+Cucumber test to get a season after creating the season.
 Checks if there are four quarters.